Ice661290/SolarSystemSimulation/README.md

 # Solar System Simulation - 3D Project 🪐

-โปรเจกต์ระบบจำลองระบบสุริยะ 3 มิติ พัฒนาขึ้นเพื่อเป็นส่วนหนึ่งของวิชา CS4773 เรขภาพคอมพิวเตอร์ (Computer Graphics)
+This 3D solar system simulation project was developed as part of the CS4773 Computer Graphics course.

 ---

-## ขอบเขตของโครงงาน
+## 🔭 Project Scope
-พัฒนาแบบจำลองระบบสุริยะจักรวาลในรูปแบบ 3 มิติ โดยมุ่งเน้นการจำลองการเคลื่อนที่ของดาวเคราะห์ต่างๆ รอบดวงอาทิตย์
+Developing a 3D model of the solar system, with a primary focus on simulating the movement of various planets around the sun.
-* **การจำลองการเคลื่อนที่:**
+* **Motion Simulation:**
-  * สร้างการหมุนรอบตัวเอง
+  * Implementing the rotation of planets on their own axes.
-  * การโคจรรอบดวงอาทิตย์ของดาวเคราะห์
+  * Simulating planetary orbits around the sun.
-* **ความสมจริง:** การใช้ Texture เพื่อจำลองพื้นผิวของดาวเคราะห์ต่างๆ
+* **Realism:** Applying textures to simulate the realistic surfaces of different planets.
-* **การโต้ตอบ:** ผู้ใช้งานสามารถควบคุมมุมมองกล้อง หรือปรับความเร็วของการจำลองได้
+* **Interaction:** Allowing users to control the camera view and adjust the simulation speed.
-* **ระบบแสง:** การจำลองแสงจากดวงอาทิตย์ที่กระทบต่อดาวเคราะห์
+* **Lighting System:** Simulating sunlight hitting and illuminating the planets.

-##  เครื่องมือที่ใช้ & ทฤษฎี
+##  Tools & Theories
-### เครื่องมือที่ใช้ (Tools)
+### Tools
 * **Game Engine:**
    * Unity (version 2022.3.62f3)